 The paper we use for biodegradable paper stickers is made primarily from sugarcane (95%) with a little hemp & linen (5%).

 Different manufacturers will use different inks to print biodegradable paper stickers but Sticker it use a UV cured ink that saves energy & contains fewer solvents compared to alternative inks.
 The inks we use have a GREENGUARD Gold Certification

 Sugarcane is a species of grass, used for making about 70% of the world’s sugar.

 Sugar leaves a byproduct called bagasse when being processed, which is a fibrous residue that remains after sugarcane stalks are crushed when extracting the sugar.

 From this, bagasse can be made into a paper that is suitable for printing by mixing it with a bit of hemp & linen.

-To help you understand the complete life-cycle of biodegradable paper stickers we’ve produced this infographic.
+We've produced this infographic to help you understand the complete life-cycle of biodegradable paper stickers.
 Enjoy!